We personally test CBD products and may earn a commission if you shop through the links on this page. Here’s how we make money.

 Delta-8 THC is currently illegal in 18 states: Alaska, Arkansas, Colorado, Delaware, Hawaii, Idaho, Iowa, Montana, New Hampshire, New York, North Dakota, Oregon, Rhode Island, Vermont, Utah, Virginia, Washington, and West Virginia.

 This list may expand as more states are considering banning the cannabinoid.

 Future of Delta 8 THC in Kansas

 For now, delta 8 is legal in Kansas.
-But the recent letter by the Attorney General suggests that this could change.
+But the letter by the Attorney General suggests that this could change.